ErpNetDocs/tech/advanced/track-changes.md

 #### Object Changesets contains data about change-sets.

-A change-set is one modification request, sent to the server. <br> One request can contain modifications (creates/updates/deletes) of multiple objects. <br> Each change-set stores the following data:
+A change-set is one modification request, sent to the server.
+One request can contain modifications (creates/updates/deletes) of multiple objects. <br> Each change-set stores the following data:

 - User - the user, who initiated the server request.
 - Time (UTC) - server time in UTC, when the request was executed.